afri-bit/vsconan/README.md

 #### Conan Profile

 All the profiles that you saved on your machine will be listed in this explorer.
-By pressing `+` on top of the treeview, you can create a new empty profile.
+By pressing `+` button on top right corner of the treeview, you can create a new empty profile.

 ![](resources/img/conan_profile_treeview.png)